cortex-js/compute-engine/src/docs/reference-core.md

 {% enddef %}

-## Inspecting an Expression
+## Structural Operations

-The following functions can be used to obtain information about an expression.
+The following functions can be applied to non-canonical expressions.
+The do not depend on the canonical form, but reflect the structure of the expression.

 {% def "About" %}